crazycrixar/crazycrixar.github.io/README.md

 ## Future Improvements

-This is a basic implementation of the video platform.
-There are several ways you can enhance it:
+This is a just a basic implementation of the video platform (probably wont update this project anymore)

 - Allow users to upload their own videos.
 - Improve the UI/UX to make it more appealing and user-friendly.